-Everyone, especially children, need people in life who Teach, Encourage, Listen, and Love them (T.E.L.L them) When you interact, how well do you Teach, Encourage, Listen, and Love?
+Everyone, in particular a younger person, need people in life who Teach, Encourage, Listen, and Love them (T.E.L.L them) When you interact with the young people in your life, how well do you Teach, Encourage, Listen, and Love?

 Our 501(c)(3) organization is dedicated to providing resources that empower you and others to T.E.L.L. better.
 Scroll down to learn more.